SathyaBhat/sathyasays.com/content/posts/2010-01-10-guess-the-icons-and-win.md

   - quiz

 ---
-OK, OK You don&#8217;t exactly win anything, but just for fun &#8211; can you identify the icons ?
-Really, shouldn&#8217;t be that much difficult ;)
+OK, OK You don't exactly win anything, but just for fun &#8211; can you identify the icons ?
+Really, shouldn't be that much difficult ;)

 <!--more-->